dhellmann/pymotw-3/source/collections/deque.rst

-Since deques are a type of sequence container, they support some of the same operations as ``list``, such as examining the contents with ``__getitem__()``, determining length, and removing elements from the middle by matching identity.
+Since deques are a type of sequence container, they support some of the same operations as ``list``, such as examining the contents with ``__getitem__()``, determining length, and removing elements from the middle of the queue by matching identity.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'collections_deque.py'))